 Associate degree programs

 Associate degree programs are considered to be well-rounded and will prepare you to continue on for a bachelor’s degree, if you so choose.
-Receiving an associate degree lets you immediately join the workforce, similar to the certificate program.
-It does take longer to complete (two years if you are a full-time student) than a certificate.
+Receiving an associate degree prepares you for the workforce, similar to the certificate program.
+It does take longer to complete (two years if you are a full-time student) than a certificate program.

 An associate degree in automotive service technology will not only include career-specific courses, it will also have general education requirements.
 You will take business management classes, which are important for those who want to work on their own once they graduate.